1935 PGA Championship

 The 1935 PGA Championship was the 18th PGA Championship, held October 17–23 at Twin Hills Golf & Country Club in Oklahoma City, Oklahoma.
-Then a match play championship, Johnny Revolta won his only major title, defeating Tommy Armour 5 & 4.
+Then a match play championship, Johnny Revolta won his only major title, defeating Tommy Armour 5 and 4.

 The match play field was increased in 1935 to 64 players, with the first two rounds at 18 holes each, played on the first day, Friday.
 Weather caused a one-day delay in the schedule and the finals were held on Wednesday.

-Defending champion Paul Runyan lost 3 & 2 in the quarterfinals to Al Zimmerman of Portland, Oregon.
+Defending champion Paul Runyan lost 3 and 2 in the quarterfinals to Al Zimmerman of Portland, Oregon.
 Five-time champion Walter Hagen, age 42, was the medalist in qualifying with 139 (−1), but lost in the first round to Revolta, 1 up.

 Format

 The match play format at the PGA Championship in 1935 called for 12 rounds (216 holes) in six days: